mariomazzaferro/cryptoPrompts/README.md

 ## Development

-The prompt texts are stored in IPFS and only the IPFS CIDs are stored in the blockchain.
+The prompt texts are stored in IPFS and only the IPFS CIDs are stored in the smart contract.
 The backend is 100% decentralized (IPFS + smart contract).

 Crypto Prompt NFTs inherit from OpenZeppelin's ERC-721 standard.